 Internal Penetration Testing

 While internal penetration testing is performed less frequently, it is also a great asset for risk management strategies.
-It allows organizations to assess their internal networks and to uncover vulnerabilities that could be exploited by malicious employees or business partners.
+It allows organizations to assess their internal networks and to uncover vulnerabilities that could be exploited internally by malicious employees or business partners.
 It is also used to determine the potential spread of a malware, such as ransomware, within internal systems/workstations/etc. This type of assessment can only be performed with a direct connection into the company’s internal network, which can sometimes hinder the process, a problem we aimed to solve with our internal penetration testing device.
-Its objective is to identify vulnerabilities or misconfigurations that could allow internal threats to compromise sensitive data and gain access to critical systems without any authorization, such as:
+Its primary objective is to identify vulnerabilities or misconfigurations that could allow internal threats to compromise sensitive data and gain access to critical systems without any authorization, such as:

 - Microsoft Exchange Servers